mayeaux/videodownloader/README.md

 Installer for Windows available: [Here](https://github.com/mayeaux/videodownloader/releases/download/1.0.0/videodownloader.Setup.1.0.0.exe)

+NOTE: These installers are a bit outdated.
+The latest source code is your best bet as it has functionality to auto update youtube-dl on boot so it's always the latest version.
+I will recompile the app when I get a chance and update the executables here.

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: